 3. Qualifications

-All officers and Regional Directors shall be active Full or Retired members of the Association at the time of their nomination and continue as members in good standing throughout their tenure.
+All officers and Regional Directors shall be active Regular or Retired members of the Association at the time of their nomination and continue as members in good standing throughout their tenure.

+All Officers and Regional Directors must be Arizona residents, AND/OR if employed, work in Arizona.

 Officers and Regional Directors shall be nominated and elected to office as per procedures approved by the Executive Board and outlined in the Procedures Manual.